Environmental Protection Agency (EPA).

 Frequency of response: On occasion, quarterly, annually.

-Changes in estimates: There is an increase of 900 hours in the total estimated respondent burden compared with the ICR currently approved by OMB.
-This increase is due to an increase in the number of registered fuels for which quarterly and annual reports are required.
+Changes in estimates: There is an increase of 1,550 hours in the total estimated respondent burden compared with the ICR currently approved by OMB.
+This increase is due to an increase in the number of registered fuels and fuel additives for which periodic reports are required.

 End Supplemental Information